anabelen-garcia/IMS-Kamailio-Tutorial/README.md

 - SSH (to run commands).
 - sftp (to copy files to / from the host, e.g. with [filezilla](https://filezilla-project.org/)).

-Unless otherwise stated, all commands are run on the host by user root (no sudo).
+Unless otherwise stated, all commands are run on the host by user root (no sudo), with home directory `/root` .

 ### Initial configuration and packages to install